UCTRONICS/UCTRONICS_LCD35_HDMI_RPI/Troubleshooting.md

  # Q6: How to write UCTRONICS HDMI LCD3 5 Screen image to the SD card Windows?

  A6:

  [![IMAGE ALT TEXT](https://github.com/UCTRONICS/UCTRONICS_LCD35_HDMI_RPI/blob/master/image/5.jpeg)](https://youtu.be/EmP3AQAQk2o "How to write UCTRONICS SPI LCD3 5 Screen image to the SD card Windows The Raspberry Pi Beginners Guide")

+# Q7: How to install the touchscreen driver for HDMI LCD35

+A7:
+- Step1: Expand the sd card first

+sudo raspi-config choose Advanced Operations -> Expand Filesystem sudo reboot